FAQ for Transit Customers

-No. Following the announcement from the Provincial Chief Medical Officer of Health all City of Hamilton facilities were closed to the public as of Tuesday, March 17, 2020, until at least May 25, 2020.
+No. Following the announcement from the Provincial Chief Medical Officer of Health all City of Hamilton facilities will be until further notice.We will provide updates to our customers as soon as they are available.

 - Mountain Transit Centre at 2200 Upper James St., Hamilton

 - Hamilton City Hall, 71 Main Street West, Hamilton

 - All Municipal Service Centres

 - 36 Hunter St (HSR Customer Service Centre at the Go Station)

 Will school extras still run after March Break?

 School extras will start up again when the school programming resumes.

 Until further notice, there is no fare or Trans-Cab premium to be paid, and transfers are not required.